Garcinia binucao

 Garcinia binucao is a species of flowering plant in the Clusiaceae family.
 It is commonly known as binukaw, takway or batuan, is a species of Garcinia endemic to the Philippines.
 It is not cultivated, though its edible fruits are harvested from the wild for use as a souring agent in some Filipino dishes.

 Taxonomy

 Binukaw belongs to the genus Garcinia (the mangosteens) of the family Clusiaceae.
 The first description of the correct name of the species is attributed to the French botanist Jacques Denys Choisy in Description des guttifères de l'Inde (1849) based on the basionym Cambogia binucao from the Spanish friar and botanist Francisco Manuel Blanco in Flora de Filipinas in 1837.

 The plant is known as binukaw (also spelled binucao, binukau, or bilukaw) in Tagalog, and batuan in Visayan languages.
 Other names include Ilocano balakut, Bikol buragris, and Panay Visayan haras.
 The common names are sometimes shared with other similar Garcinia species in the Philippines like Garcinia morella.

+The species was first described as Cambogia binucao by Francisco Manuel Blanco in 1837.
+In 1849 Jacques Denys Choisy placed the species in genus Garcinia as G. binucao.